Canning Bridge Activity Centre Plan

 Canning Bridge Activity Centre Plan Review

 The CBACP has been in operation now for a few years.
-At its August 2018 Meeting Council resolved to commence a formal review of the Plan.
-The City is now undertaking this review to ensure that the Plan is operating in accordance with its goals and objectives.
+At its August 2018 meeting Council resolved to commence a formal review of the Plan to ensure that it is operating in accordance with its goals and objectives.

 The Canning Bridge Activity Centre Plan (CBACP) is guided by the Canning Bridge Precinct vision: